 - Senate Bill 218 of the 77th Legislature (2001) directed the Commissioner of Education, in consultation with the Comptroller of Public Accounts, to develop and implement a financial accountability rating system for school districts in Texas.
-This financial accountability rating system is officially referred to as School FIRST (Financial Integrity Rating System of Texas). - In August 2015, significant changes to School FIRST were finalized.
-These changes were authorized by House Bill 5, Section 49, 83rd Legislature, Regular Session (2013). - The changes implemented by the Texas Education Agency in August 2015 are being phased-in over three years.
-During the phase-in period, the new School FIRST system has separate worksheets for rating years 2014-2015, 2015-2016, and 2016-2017 and subsequent years. - The 2014-2015 School FIRST accountability rating system is based on seven (7) indicators or questions.
-The rating worksheets for 2015-2016 and 2016-2017 contain 15 indicators, with the 2016-2017 worksheet requiring higher scores for select ratings compared to the 2015-2016 worksheet. - The primary goal of School FIRST is to achieve quality performance in the management of school districts' financial resources, a goal made more significant due to the complexity of accounting associated with Texas' school finance system. - School FIRST holds school districts accountable for the quality of their financial management practices.
-The rating system also discloses the quality of local management and decision-making processes that impact the allocation of financial resources in Texas public schools. - The 2015-2016 School FIRST accountability rating system assigns one of four financial accountability ratings to Texas school districts, with the highest being A -Superior, followed by B - Above Standard, C - Meets Standard, and F -Substandard Achievement.
+This financial accountability rating system is officially referred to as School FIRST (Financial Integrity Rating System of Texas). - In August 2018, changes in the Commissioner of Education's Rule for School FIRST were finalized.
+The most substantive changes in August 2018 were implemented by the Texas Education Agency (TEA) for the ratings year 2020-2021 which is based primarily on data from fiscal year 2020. - The changes implemented by TEA in August 2018 were phased-in over three years.
+During the phase-in period, the new School FIRST system had separate worksheets for rating years 2017-2018, 2018-2019, and 2019-2020 as compared to subsequent years. - The primary goal of School FIRST is to achieve quality performance in the management of school districts' financial resources, a goal made more significant due to the complexity of accounting associated with Texas' school finance system. - School FIRST holds school districts accountable for the quality of their financial management practices.
+The rating system also discloses the quality of local management and decision-making processes that impact the allocation of financial resources in Texas public schools. - The 2020-2021 School FIRST accountability rating system assigns one of four financial accountability ratings to Texas school districts, with the highest being A -Superior Achievement, followed by B - Above Standard Achievement, C - Meets Standard Achievement, and F - Substandard Achievement. - The 2020-2021 School FIRST rating is based on an analysis of staff and student data reported for the 2019-2020 school year and audited budgetary and actual financial data for the 2020 fiscal year ending August 31, 2020. - After receiving official notification of the District's School FIRST rating from TEA, each school district is required to announce and hold a public meeting to explain the District's rating and the District's performance under each of the twenty (20)

-- The 2015-2016 School FIRST rating is based upon an analysis of staff and student data reported for the 2014-2015 school year, and audited budgetary and actual financial data for the 2015 fiscal year ending August 31, 2015. - After receiving official notification of the District's School FIRST rating from the Texas Education Agency (TEA), each school district is required to announce and hold a public meeting to explain the District's rating and the District's performance under each of the fifteen (15) indicators.
+indicators.
 The following pages provide this information for the Aledo ISD.
-Also included is a detailed explanation of the fifteen (15) indicators. - During this public meeting, the District is also required to review certain disclosures that must be included in the financial management report.
-The required disclosures pertain to reimbursements to the Superintendent and Board of Trustees for the 2014-2015 fiscal year and the Superintendent's employment contract at the time of the School FIRST hearing.
-These required disclosures are included in the following pages.
+Also included is a detailed explanation of the twenty (20) indicators.